Gender inequality in Egypt: Employment

 Participation in the labor force shows substantial differences between the genders.
 While unemployment rates are high, evidence suggests a substantial male bias in hiring.
 As of 2012, women made up 24.2% of the labor force, a percentage that has remained stagnant for no less than two decades.

 The World Bank reports that women face far more hostility in the overall business environment, citing a finding that showed "...female-owned firms in Egypt report needing 86 weeks on average to resolve a conflict through the legal system, compared to 54 weeks for male-owned firms."

 Unemployment rates are high for all young Egyptians, though it is particularly high for females.
 A study in 2010 showed that only 13.4% of women in the 15–29 age bracket are employed or looking for work.
 Although more women are economically active in the upper income quintiles, they are still underrepresented at 35.1% of women with a vocational or post-secondary education.
 University graduated women are significantly more economically active than women with less education at 46.7%.
 However, at least 80% of all men in all income brackets are employed or looking for work.

 A study by Ghada Barsoum suggests that there is a difference in reasons to pursue employment between unmarried and married women.
 Despite high education attainment, unmarried women pursue jobs to save money for marriage and married women work to provide additional income for the family.
 Employment can be in the public, private, or agricultural sectors, and in formal or informal sectors There needs to be a clearer list of employment sectors in Egypt and what groups of women fall into these sectors due to the uneven distribution of their placement and implicit effects on the nation’s economy.

+Efforts in government to push for women's employment has seen some results, with 50.4% of leadership positions at the Ministry of Environment filled by women.
+This stands in contrast to the overall government ministry average as of March 2025, which was 27%.